-The Idaho Immunization Program (IIP) manages the Vaccines for Children program and houses and maintains Idaho’s Immunization Reminder Information System (IRIS).
+The Idaho Immunization Program (IIP) manages the Vaccines for Children (VFC) program and houses and maintains Idaho’s Immunization Reminder Information System (IRIS).

-Any healthcare provider who serves children 0 through 18 years of age, wants to provide childhood vaccines through the federal VFC program, has a current medical license in good standing, and has independent prescription writing authority for vaccines, may enroll with the IIP.
+Any healthcare provider who serves children 0 through 18 years of age, wants to provide childhood vaccines through the federal VFC program, has a current medical license in good standing, and has independent prescription writing authority for vaccines may enroll with the IIP.

-- Completing the new provider enrollment packet;
+- Completing the new provider enrollment packet

-- Acquiring the required vaccine storage and handling equipment;
+- Acquiring the required vaccine storage and handling equipment

 - Completing an on-site enrollment site visit with IIP staff

-The Idaho Vaccines for Children (VFC) program provides vaccines to participating healthcare providers for children birth through 18 years of age.
+The Idaho Vaccines for Children (VFC) program provides vaccines to participating healthcare providers for children from birth through 18 years of age.

 Patients eligible for vaccines supplied by the IIP

 All children 0 through 18 years of age who are eligible for the federal Vaccines for Children (VFC) program, the Idaho Immunization Assessment, and federal funds for designated targeted populations may receive vaccines supplied by the IIP.
 Patient eligibility must be screened and documented for every child at each immunization visit.